ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 This subsection shows a SUIT manifest example containing the entire Trusted Component Binary using the integrated-payload (see {{I-D.ietf-suit-manifest}} Section-7.6).

-A Trusted Component Developer is delegating a TAM to deliver the Trusted Component Binary in the SUIT manifest.
-The Trusted Component Developer creates SUIT manifest and embedding the Trusted Component Binary.
-And the Binary is referred in the URI parameter with identifier "#tc".
+A Trusted Component Developer delegates to the TAM the task of delivering the Trusted Component Binary in the SUIT manifest.
+The Trusted Component Developer creates a SUIT manifest and embeds the Trusted Component Binary, which is referenced in the URI parameter with identifier "#tc".
 The Trusted Component Developer provides the SUIT manifest to the TAM.
 The TAM always receives the latest SUIT manifest from the Trusted Component Developer.

-The TAM serves the SUIT manifest containing Trusted Component Binary to the Device in Update Message.
+The TAM serves the SUIT manifest containing the Trusted Component Binary to the Device in an Update message.

 Pros:

- - TEEP Device can obtain the Trusted Component Binary and its SUIT manifest at once in Update message
+ - The TEEP Device can obtain the Trusted Component Binary and its SUIT manifest together in one Update message
- - Trusted Component Developer do not have to host the server to deliver the Trusted Component Binary directly to TEEP Device
+ - The Trusted Component Developer does not have to host a server to deliver the Trusted Component Binary directly to TEEP Devices

 Cons:

- - Trusted Component Developer MUST delegate TAM to delivery the Trusted Component Binary to the TEEP Device
+ - The TAM must host the Trusted Component Binary itself, rather than delegating such storage to the Trusted Component Developer
- - TAM MUST deliver Trusted Component Binaries with integrated SUIT manifest in Update messages
+ - The TAM must deliver Trusted Component Binaries with integrated SUIT manifest in Update messages, which may result increasing the Update message size

 ~~~~
     +------------+           +-------------+